 When designing large-scale platforms, the needs of computational science research programs are taken into account by considering grid resolution, number of unknowns, number of time steps, and related variables to estimate the approximate amount of computing power required for a given class of algorithms.
 On the other hand, visualization processing is typically delegated to relatively small computing platforms that have nowhere near enough computing power.
-A disparity of several orders of magnitude in computing power is typical - simulations are run on platforms that can reach tens of teraflops, yet visualization is delegated to machines that are capable of only a few gigaflops.
-A substantial increase in funding for visualization computing platforms.
+A disparity of several orders of magnitude in computing power is typical: simulations are run on platforms that can reach tens of teraflops, yet visualization is delegated to machines that are capable of only a few gigaflops.
+A substantial increase in funding for visualization computing platforms is critical to "impedance match" the capacity of simulation and analysis platforms.
 Similarly, an increase in visualization research staffing is needed to support projected growth trends to meet the needs of science research programs.
+In its early planning stages, the ASCI Program carefully defined visualization metrics that would be required to meet user needs given projected levels of computing capacity.
+Other sites and programs should adopt similar guidelines for future purchases.
+Otherwise, we can find ourselves in a situation similar to the Earth Simulator when the machine had to be idled so that storage and data analysis tasks were given an opportunity to "catch up."

-6 Metrics of Success
+6. Metrics of Success

-Visualization success can be characterized using several metrics.
-First and foremost is the degree to which visualization helps advance science.
+Visualization success can be characterized by using several metrics.
+First and foremost is the degree to which visualization helps advance science as an enabling technology.
 The most obvious metric is the number of scientific discoveries facilitated by visualization.
 However, achieving these discoveries requires close coupling between visualization and scientific researchers so that visual data analysis tools are effectively designed and applied.
+Therefore, a practical programmatic objective would be to aim for an increase in the number of multidisciplinary teams where visualization is included.
+While such presence doesn't guarantee scientific discovery, it does create the potential for increased synergy as part of the scientific research process.
+Achieving such an increase of visualization in science can be implemented at the institutional level or at the individual project level.
 Another metric is longevity, or the temporal lifetime of visualization technology.
-The current visualization funding model encourages exploration of ideas, but does not provide for the critical ongoing maintenance and lifecycle support activities needed to ensure that today's research prototypes form the basis for tomorrow's staple software tools.
-Another metric is the degree to which visualization, analysis, and data management are interoperable.
-Future research programs in visualization must include interoperability as a central theme to promote both widespread usage by a large population as well as longevity.
+The current visualization funding model encourages exploration of ideas but does not provide for the critical ongoing maintenance and lifecycle support activities needed to ensure that today's research prototypes form the basis for tomorrow's staple software tools.
+Increasing the lifetime of visualization technology will have long-term payoff in the form of reducing duplication of effort between visualization efforts.
+It will also simplify use of software tools since researchers will not be frequently required to surmount a steep learning curve associated with a new technology.
+Still another metric is the degree to which visualization, analysis, and data management are interoperable.
+Future research programs in visualization must include interoperability as a central theme to promote both longevity and widespread use by a large population.